 The baseboard LED implementation uses two discrete LEDs (Link/Activity and Speed indication).
-Table 7 describes the baseboard LED configuration for baseboard implementations.
+Table 8 describes the baseboard LED configuration for baseboard implementations.

-This LED implementation is required for all add-in cards.
+The LED implementation is required for all add-in cards.
+The LED implementation is optional for baseboards.

-Table 5: Baseboard LED Configurations with Two Physical LEDs per Port
+Table 8: Baseboard LED Configurations with Two Physical LEDs per Port